Working for a Nonprofit: Exploring the Pros and Cons

-You want to make a difference and impact society by finding a job that serves.
-Whether you’d like to improve your local parks, help provide resources for the under-privileged, or just simply work in a meaningful position, a nonprofit organization can offer you the rewarding profession you’re seeking.
+You want to make a difference and better society by finding a job that serves.
+Whether you’d like to improve your local parks, help provide resources for the under-privileged or simply work in a meaningful position, a nonprofit organization can offer you the rewarding profession you’re seeking.

 “It’s a work environment of dreamers and doers; of collaboration and commiseration; of sitting at a table together to solve the world’s problems, and then pounding the pavement to make it happen,” says Melissa James, marketing director for The Curtis Group.
 Working alongside other passionate professionals can be extremely inspiring.

-Budget restrictions make efficiency essential.
+These budget restrictions make efficiency essential.
 “Nonprofits are more often than not understaffed and under-resourced, which means every hour of every day is important to getting something done,” says Brian Scios, who’s worked for a variety of nonprofits.
 “A department that has five people in the corporate world will have one in a nonprofit.”
-This means you may be required to perform a variety of tasks on any given day.
+This means you may be required to perform an assortment of tasks on any given day.

-Another drawback of working for a nonprofit can be the earning potential.
-The tight budgets mentioned above often result in smaller salaries for employees as well.
+Another potential drawback of working for a nonprofit can be the earning potential.
+Tight budgets often result in smaller salaries for employees.
 But for many nonprofit employees, it’s not all about the money.
-“Although your salary doesn't always match that of a for-profit, the family environment is worth it,” says Doreen Graves, Chief of staff, Bountiful Blessings Inc.
+“Although your salary doesn’t always match that of a for-profit, the family environment is worth it,” says Doreen Graves, chief of staff at Bountiful Blessings.